jndmose/open-targets/README.md

 ‘approvedSymbol’, ‘name’. is the file **evadata.json** .

 The number of target-target pairs that share a connection to at least two diseases for the first 5 files from eva-evidence folder is 6947.
 However running with the whole data set , my script never finishes.
-Could be an edge case am ot considering or my machine power is not good enough to run this.
+Could be an edge case am not considering or my machine power is not good enough to run this.

 ##  Improvements